-Forced by harsh realities of the real estate market, lenders are increasingly negotiating with clients to choose their own terms on how to repay a loan they have already defaulted on.
+Forced by harsh realities of the real estate market along with a financial crisis, lenders are increasingly negotiating with clients to choose their own terms on how to repay a loan they have already defaulted on.
 In Kenya, Banks are facing a problem after almost everyone who took a real estate loan started to default.
-This led to a difficult situation as banks are unable to sell property on the auction market, hence they are forced to renegotiate loans on their client’s terms.
+This led to a difficult situation as banks are unable to sell property on the auction market due to a financial crisis, hence they are forced to renegotiate loans on their client’s terms.

 Default on mortgages increased up by 41 per cent to Sh38 billion in 2019, pointing to widespread distress in the real estate sector as Kenya’s economy slows down and property auctions pick up.
 Data from Central Bank of Kenya (CBK), shows that mortgages recorded the highest growth in non-performing loans (NPLs) in 2018 from Sh27.2 billion in 2017, reflecting the struggle by investors to find buyers for their houses amid dwindling returns.